Bachelor of Arts in Social Work (BASW): Career Growth

 The eligibility requirements for a Bachelor of Arts in Social Work (BASW) program vary depending on the specific school and program.
 However, most programs will require the following:

 • High school diploma or equivalent: Most programs require that applicants have completed a high school education or equivalent.
-Some programs may also require a certain minimum grade point average (GPA) to be considered for admission.
+Some programs may also need a certain minimum grade point average (GPA) to be considered for admission.

 • Standardized test scores: Some programs may require applicants to submit scores from standardized tests.